16 December 2010

 One of the best things about being a home cook is finding others who share that same interest.
 It is a delight to meet someone whose eyes sparkle at the mention of recipes and who can tell a story about the dishes they serve.
 Even better is meeting someone who shares (or at least understands) your taste preferences and food quirks.

 I met one of my dearest food friends when we moved into our first house in Texas.
 It so happened that she lived right next door.
 Over the years Anne and I have shared many dinners and special events together.
 We have also swapped many recipes.
 The recipes she shares are often versatile and always dependable.
-Even better they almost invariable appeal to my particular sense of taste and style.
+Even better they almost invariably appeal to my particular sense of taste and style.
 These cookies, rich with brown sugar and pecans, are no exception.

 I first tasted these at a Christmas Cookie Swap several decades ago.
 I have made them almost every Christmas since.
 They are not difficult to prepare but do require an extra step for the frosting.
 That extra step makes them pretty and doubly tasty, therefore perfect for the holiday season.